- Education And Career

 Photo Credit :

-As the world is all set in 2022 in a few days, amid the scare of the new COVID-19 variant- 'Omicron’, there is high hope on the horizon for both employees and employers.
+As the world is all set to enter 2022 in a few days amid the scare of the new COVID-19 variant- 'Omicron’, there is high hope on the horizon for both employees and employers.
 According to the latest survey, the gig economy is going to be the driver for employment generation.

 The gig economy can serve up to 90 million jobs (roughly 30 per cent of India’s non-farm workforce).
 This can add up to 1.25 per cent to India’s GDP, according to a Boston Consulting Group (BCG) report.

 Talking about the gig economy in India, it has been a relatively late starter and currently has three million-plus gig workers.
 The COVID-19 pandemic has impacted businesses around the globe and has also paved the way to accelerate business thinking towards adopting the gig economy.

 "India has had a lot of daily wage earners and micro-entrepreneurs like plumbers, mechanics for a very long time.
 Almost every Indian city has a place called “Labour Chowk”, where many workers find jobs on a daily basis.
 We just never saw this as a specialized economy, what we are seeing today is the gig economy.
 Even 90 million jobs could be an underestimation in the true sense.
 Let's acknowledge that we already have a very large gig economy already," said Chirag Mittal, Co-founder and CEO, Gigforce.

 The digital India revolution in the country, post the pandemic also helped in this adoption.
 The other significant perspective is here the strategy system and work or labour laws.
 The administrators are taking the discernment of the way that individuals filling in as gig workers ought to be covered under the laws and secured.